lmweber/benchmark-data-Levine-32-dim/README.md

     - [Levine_2015_marrow_32.fcs](data/Levine_2015_marrow_32.fcs): main data file (transformed data, with cluster labels, and labels for each individual)
     - [Levine_2015_marrow_32_notransform.fcs](data/Levine_2015_marrow_32_notransform.fcs): without arcsinh transform

-We have not included the exported TXT format files in this repository, since some of them are too large for a GitHub repository (>100 MB).
+We have not included the exported TXT format files in this repository, since they are too large for a GitHub repository (>100 MB).
 If you need the data files in TXT format, either download the raw data files from Cytobank and run the R script from this repository, or use the R code below to directly load and convert the exported FCS files (change the filename as required):

 ```
 # install flowCore package